 An indemnity of the Chief Executive Officer was provided directly by the LHIN pursuant to the terms of the Local Health System Integration Act, 2006 and in accordance with s.28 of the Financial Administration Act.

-13 Comparative figures
+13. Comparative figures

-Certain of prior years comparative figures have been reclassified to conform with current year's presentation.
+Certain of prior year's comparative figures have been reclassified to conform to the current year's presentation.